Physical abuse

 5 things to remember:

-• no matter what the reason, physical abuse is always wrong
+• physical abuse is always wrong

 sometimes i get bruises